Some thoughts about better aging – and maybe gaining A FEW years

 Use staircases instead of elevators.
 Try to make 10,000 steps a day.

 Exercise.
 You can even build muscles at an old age, that's good news.
 Walk, dance, bike, hike – whatever you prefer but MOVE!
-I use to go to the gym three times a week – no excuse, I just take my time for a quick workout.
-And when traveling, I either look for a gym or at least do some functional training in my room.
+I use to go to the gym three times a week – no excuse, I take my time for a quick workout.
+And when traveling, I either look for a gym or do some functional training in my room.

 5. Let the child out in you.

 I don't believe in the unwritten rule that we should behave according to our age.
 Why?
 Sit on the floor, laugh, make fun of yourself, don't take everything too seriously.
-It is nice to see old people having fun with their great-grand-children, dancing around with them, and having a big smile on their faces.
+It is nice to see older people having fun with their great-grandchildren, dancing around with them, and having a big smile on their faces.
 And yes, the German saying "Laughing is the best medicine" is so true – laugh whenever you can, and your stress level will be ok.

 6. Learn something new

-The best way to keep your brain up to speed.
+That is the best way to keep your brain up to speed.
 Learn a language, learn to play an instrument, learn to dance, or whatever.
 It will keep your mind fresh.
 I love to keep up my foreign language knowledge by reading magazines in English, French, Italian, or Spanish.
-I read an excellent Sunday newspaper, and when I am finished, I put it away and try to repeat to myself the most important things I have read (and learned).
+I read an excellent Sunday newspaper, and when I have finished, I put it away and try to repeat to myself the most important things I have read (and learned).

 7. Be egoistic.